Skip to content

 Marianne Riddervold is a research professor (part time) in NUPI’s Research Group on Security and Defence.
 She is also professor in political science/international relations at the Inland School of Business and Social Sciences and a senior fellow at the UC Berkeley Institute of European Studies.

-Riddervold's research interests include EU, EU´s foreign and security policies, EU crisis, NATO, international relations and security, maritime security and transatlantic relations.
-In addition she is also focuses on theory development within the fields of international relations and European integration.
+Riddervold's research interests include transatlantic (including EU-US ) relations, European integration, EU foreign and security policy, NATO and EU-NATO relations, and EU-Norway relations.
+She also works with maritime security and international relations in space, and is interested in theory development within the fields of international relations and European integration.

 Expertise